-Greg DaSilva and Chris Wiggins enter their fourth season as co-head coaches of the ice hockey team.
+Greg DaSilva and Chris Wiggins enter their fifth season as co-head coaches of the ice hockey team.
 Their extensive background in the sport both as players and a coaches has helped establish the young program.

 “What I like most about coaching at Gill is how committed everyone is to their respective programs, the culture of the Athletic Department, and how smart the students are,” says Wiggins.
 “The hockey team is young and has been taking strides in the right direction the past two seasons.
 We’re really excited to see what this year has in store for us as we look forward to taking that next step.”